Skip to Main Content

 Nature documentary production throughout Morocco.

+Here is how this works in practice.
 Marine and wildlife filming in Morocco is shaped by 3,500 kilometres of Atlantic and Mediterranean coastline plus the Atlas Mountains and Sahara Desert.
-Productions can capture Barbary macaques in the Middle Atlas cedar forests of Ifrane, fennec foxes in the desert dunes, dorcas gazelles in protected reserves, and golden eagles soaring over the High Atlas.
-Coastal locations like Essaouira, Agadir, Tangier and Al Hoceima offer dolphin filming and dramatic Atlantic seascapes.
+Productions can capture Barbary macaques in the Middle Atlas cedar forests of Ifrane, fennec foxes in the desert dunes, dorcas gazelles in covered reserves, and golden eagles soaring over the High Atlas.
+Coastal locations like Essaouira, Agadir, Tangier and Al Hoceima give dolphin filming and dramatic Atlantic seascapes.

-We connect you with experienced Moroccan wildlife cinematographers and coordinate permits through the Centre Cinématographique Marocain (CCM), the Direction de la Marine Marchande and local authorities.
+Here is the short of it.
+We connect you with skilled Moroccan wildlife cinematographers and set up permits through the Centre Cinématographique Marocain (CCM), the Direction de la Marine Marchande and local authorities.
 Our team handles vessel access in Essaouira, Tangier and Agadir, dive operators along the Atlantic coast, and access to Toubkal, Souss-Massa and Saharan reserves so your crew can focus on filming.

 Capabilities